snowflakedb/native-apps-examples/snowflake-cortex/README.md

 # Snowflake Cortex

-This simple Native App shows how to use Cortex Complete and make it interact with user data..
+This simple Native App shows how to use Cortex Complete and make it interact with user data.

 For this use case, the dataset used is rather small: only 10 entries.
 This is because the language model used in the Cortex function restricts input data size.
 You can change the language model used to a bigger / different one, according to your needs.
 For more information about it please visit **[this page](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#cost-considerations)**.